-There will be no source of atmospheric pollution from the proposed underground cables and hybrid grid stations except emissions from the KESC employee's vehicles and vehicles will b used for project maintenance.
+The hybrid grid station is generally called no man grid station.
+There will be no source of atmospheric pollution from the proposed overhead cable and hybrid grid station except emissions from the KESC employee's vehicles and vehicles will be used for project maintenance.
 These emissions in contrast with the emissions emit by the vehicular traffic on road of Karachi city will be very low.
 It will also well dissipate in the open atmosphere and there will be no cumulative effect from the project.

-- 1. All vehicles, power generators and other equipment used during the maintenance work will be properly tuned and maintained in good working condition in order to minimize emission of pollutants; - 2.
+- All vehicles, power generators and other equipment used during the maintenance work will be properly tuned and maintained in good working condition in order to minimize emission of pollutants; - 2.
 Emissions from the machinery and vehicles will be monitored on regular basis to ensure compliance to NEQS. - 3.
 Masks will be provided to maintenance workers.

-6.2.3.
-Noise
+6.2.3 Noise